How Long Are Hockey Helmets Good For?

 They aren’t designed to be a short-term method of head protection.
 They’re designed to be strong, durable, with plenty of built-in longevity so that you can wring every drop of usefulness out of it.

-If you know your certification is nearly up, it’s a good idea to start shopping because 6 and ½ years is a fair amount of time for personal protective equipment to last.
+If you know your certification is nearly up, it’s a good idea to start shopping because 6 ½ years is a fair amount of time for personal protective equipment to last.
 Always consider replacing your helmet after a heavy blow, or at least have it inspected.

 You always want to keep your equipment in prime shape as it could mean the difference between walking away from an injury or sustaining a severe concussion.
+Considering the price of helmets these days, there’s really no need for anyone to be wearing an expired helmet.

 Leave a Reply